sylefeb/Silice/projects/ice-v/IceVDualFermata.md

 make verilator -f Makefile.fermata
 ```

 To run on the icebreaker you will need a VGA PMOD.
-After pluggin the PMOD to
+After pluging the PMOD to
 the board and the VGA cable to a screen, connect the board to the computer through USB and run:

 ```